InvestobullInvestors/stock-price-prediction/README.md

 #### Paul Freiwirth
 -   Developed the front-end for the news page, including a news filter system
 -   Set up the drag and drop functionality to enhance user experience
--   Worked on making the page responsive
+-   Worked on making the news page responsive

 #### Raghav Thakur